 ACORN HP can provide a variety of in-person interpretive programs based on. your information or text developed through consulting.
 These programs include:

 - walking tours

 We can be contracted to provide these programs personally or to develop the tours and programs to be hosted by another speaker.
 We can also be engaged to provide specific lecture topics on a wide variety of topics (including architecture, design, roadside resources, research, etc.) Furthermore, we will work with clients to understand educational outcomes to develop school programs in small museums and historic sites.

 Print Interpretive Programs

 We can provide services such as walking tour brochures and booklets.
 Utilizing our wide design experience, we will create informative and innovative tour programs which your users will enjoy and will keep for future use.
 The sky’s the limit for the types of programs that can use these types of services, but commonly, historic districts will request walking tours that can be distributed at the local chamber of commerce.
 Also, we can help develop signage programs for historic houses, sites, and museums.
 We can design and find an installer for these types of signs and markers.

 Online & Audio/Video Programs

 Using our technology resources, ACORN HP can develop a range of educational programs to be utilized through modern technologies.
-This may include DVD’s for distribution, Podcasts, digital video, or web sites.
+This may include podcasts, digital video, or web sites.
 There are no limitations to the types of digital media we can produce for your historic site or museum.
 Contact us for more information on how we can tailor our abilities to your needs.